a

 “We do have an embarrassment of riches when it comes to family-friendly cities.”

 So how does that help identify the best places to live in Canada for families?
 According to Local Logic, family-friendly places score well in five categories: car-friendliness, crime, parks, quietness, and schools.
-At Wahi’s request, Local Logic pulled the top 10 cities based in these categories, taking into account additional factors such as daycares and the share of households with children.
-Cities also had to have populations of at least 10,000 for consideration.
+At Wahi’s request, Local Logic pulled the top 10 cities based on their performance in these categories, taking into account additional factors such as daycares and the share of households with children.
+Local Logic provided individual category scores, as well as an overall composite ranking out of 100%.

 The results may surprise you.
 They certainly surprised Local Logic’s Françoise Provencher, a data science manager, and Zackary Flansberry, a senior data scientist, both of whom helped put together the ranking.
 In particular, the pair was pleasantly surprised at how various provinces were represented, which isn’t always the case.
 “I’ve done this kind of list before and sometimes they’re all clustered together in one place,” says Provencher.
 This time, “they were very well distributed,” Provencher continues.
 “There’s nice places everywhere in Canada where you can have a family in a quiet place with lots of parks,” she adds.